david-gimeno/LIP-RTVE/README.md

 ##### Authors: David Gimeno-Gómez & Carlos-D. Martínez-Hinarejos

 ### INTRODUCTION
 LIP-RTVE is an audiovisual database that was primarily conceived at the first instance as a corpus focused on the Automatic Lipreading or Visual Speech Recognition (VSR) task for the Spanish language.
 It is composed of around 13 hours of semi-automatically collected and annotated data.
-In addition, it belongs to the so-called _in the wild_ philosophy, since it was extracted from TV broadcast programmes contained in a subset of the RTVE database¹ which has been employed in the Albayzín evaluations².
+In addition, it belongs to the so-called _in the wild_ philosophy, since it was extracted from TV broadcast programmes contained in a subset of the RTVE2018 database¹ which has been employed in the Albayzín evaluations².
 Concretely, despite the fact that this database is made up of a wide range of programmes broadcast, we compiled our corpus only from the news programme known as 20H.

 <p align="center">
   <img src="https://github.com/david-gimeno/LIP-RTVE/blob/main/docs/samples_corpus.gif" width="500" alt="An extract of LIP-RTVE samples"/>